noname0310/babylon-mmd/docs/docs/1-deep-usage/3-bake-physics-animation/index.md

 :::danger
 NexGiMa(which we will use later) has a bug that does not properly convert bone name in certain Chinese characters.
 Therefore, for some models, the bone name needs to be modified.

-The model we use as an example also has this problem, and we will try to use the animation retargeting function to solve it.
+The model we use as an example also has this problem, so we need to modify the bone name.
 :::

 We will use PMXEditor to edit the model.